 How it works

-Donations made through this scheme use a Direct Debit.
+Donors can set up a Direct Debit with PGS online, over the phone or by filling in a gift form at church.
 This can be made on a monthly, quarterly or annual basis.
 Each donation is restricted to a parish church chosen by the donor and cannot be used elsewhere.
-The donation will be passed back to the parish of the donor's choosing by 10th of the month.
-Any eligible Gift Aid will be sent separately, once it has been received from HMRC.
+The donation will be passed back to the church of the donor's choosing by 10th of the month.
+Any eligible Gift Aid will be sent separately once it has been received from HMRC.

-Another unique feature of the scheme is the option for the donor to commit in principle to increase their gift annually in line with inflation.
-This is entirely at the donor’s discretion on an opt-in basis but more than 55% of the cash received is index-linked.
+A unique feature of the scheme is the option for the donor to commit in principle to increase their gift annually in line with inflation.
+This is entirely at the donor’s discretion on an opt-in basis, but it is proving popular - with more than 55% of the cash received currently index-linked.

 How is Gift Aid claimed?

-If one of your donors becomes eligible to claim Gift Aid after starting their donation through the Parish Giving Scheme they will need to complete a PGS Gift Aid Declaration.
+If one of your donors becomes eligible to claim Gift Aid after starting their donation through the Parish Giving Scheme, they must complete a PGS Gift Aid Declaration.